RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/2-Designer/2-Pages/3-Components/process-diagram/process-diagram.md

-# What is a Process Diagram component on a Layout / Page?
+# What is a Process Diagram component on a Layout / Page

 ## **What is a Process Diagram component ?**